rjcoll/new-redshift-website/README.md

 ## To do list

-* Add favicon
-* Add links to footer
 * Tech suite logo sizes
 * Take Yellow sofa image (or adapt from old website)
 * Jazz up landing page description
-* client tile size on small screens
-* add encompass
-* add arrows on what we do call to action

 #### Careers page